JakovFreund/tabletop-assistant/tasks.md

 - time controls (play, pause, speed, increment a specific amount in either direction, undo(gamestate rollback))
 - manually check SpellData if spell upcast booleans are accurate
 - spells that have multiple damage types were wrong in the json, fix manually in SpellData
-- on combat end convert currently active castable costs (channeling) to a custom StatusEffect "CASTING_SPELL" with the same Duration
+- on combat end convert currently active castable costs (channeling) to a custom Condition "CASTING_SPELL" with the same Duration
-- ^^ or maybe do that immidietly for any channeling (instead of using an action every turn just have a CHANNELING statuseffect that prohibits use of action)
+- ^^ or maybe do that immidietly for any channeling (instead of using an action every turn just have a CHANNELING condition that prohibits use of action)
 - css google when should i target element by tag/type vs className
 - go through all css classNames and change them accordingly
-- add monochrome icons (display in corner) and descriptions to StatusEffect Status Groups
+- add monochrome icons (display in corner) and descriptions to Condition Status Groups
 - spirit guardians spell aoe wrong in json
-- add all wild magic statuseffects from 5e
+- add all wild magic conditions from 5e
 - subracial default images (duochrome outlines with different colors - similar to icons from https://www.dndbeyond.com/monsters)
 - have the same-race subraces have similar colors
 - ^^ same for item categories (note: weapons have a default icon of an axe crossed with a sword if there is no difference between weapon types (swords, axes...))